 - Offers a high-volume margin trading & lending service for major crypto assets, on top of an exchange platform

-- Its services are accessible from anywhere on the globe
+- Its services are accessible from anywhere in the world

-- Supports over 70 popular digital assets, among the highest number in the industry
+- Supports over 120 digital assets, among the highest number in the industry

 - Charges low crypto deposit and withdrawal fees compared to other exchanges